jhpyle/docassemble/docs.md

 [Accessibility] by persons with disabilities.

-**docassemble** was built on the model of the open-source software development community.
+**docassemble** was built on the model of the open-source software development world.
 Interviews can be bundled into [Packages], which can be shared on [GitHub] or moved between servers as ZIP files.

 The mobile-friendly web interface is the primary way that users will run interviews, but there is also the option of making interviews